MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/porting-ndis-to-netadapter-cx.md

 ## Querying Network Advanced Keywords

-Next we'll replace NdisOpenConfiguration[Ex] and related APIs with the NETCONFIGURATION APIs.
-The APIs are similar, and you won't need to restructure your code.
-For example:
+Next we'll replace [**NdisOpenConfigurationEx**](https://msdn.microsoft.com/library/windows/hardware/hh975122) and related calls with the `NetConfiguration*` methods.
+The methods are similar, and you won't need to restructure your code.

+Start by calling [**NetAdapterOpenConfiguration method**](netadapteropenconfiguration.md) to get a handle to a configuration object.
+Then, you can query it:

 ```ManagedCPlusPlus
 NETCONFIGURATION config = NULL;